I want to do an important post today to highlight something really integral about my business.

 I also had an encounter with a different woman last year who I approached about the wellness products she was selling because she was always posting on FB about how great they were (another company from above).
 She suggested that I try the products because she wasn’t able to describe just how good they were and what a difference they were making in people’s lives.
 She said they were pure clean ingredients at a fraction of what you would pay at the supermarket.
 When the order arrived I was so disappointed with the ingredients list and immediately sent everything back.
 This is a company that says they’re all about wellness.
 Really?
 Are you sure you don’t mean profit?

 Or what about the vegetarian blogger that is currently giving away a cook book that isn’t even vegetarian?!

 I don’t drink green smoothies EVERY day, I don’t exercise EVERY day, I don’t do yoga and you might occasionally see me in a café eating hot chips.
 But I don’t hide this, and I don’t pretend to be someone I am not.
 I don’t have ‘cheat days’ but if I am out and want a piece of raw caramel slice for example, I will eat it.
-I eat well 99% of the time, and when I don’t eat well my body reminds me quickly enough not to do it again (as can be seen by reading this post)
+I eat well 99% of the time, and when I don’t eat well my body reminds me quickly enough not to do it again.

 I walk my talk.

 I am not sponsored by any brands or companies, but should this happen I will a) make this very clear to my audience and b) only ever promote brands and products that I love, trust and believe in.